stevenning203/anvil/README.md

 # Anvil

 Anvil is an esoteric interpreted programming language written in C++.
+It is similar to BrainF but with an intention of making it more practical.

 In the current version, Anvil has 16384 memory slots, each available with 1 32-bit integer.